 The consequences for dishonest behavior in any relationship can be devastating.
 Polyamorous relationships are no different from monogamous relationships in that regard.
 Polyamorous people quite often make a conscious effort to be open and honest in their relationships, but they are by no means unique in this regard, and being polyamorous of and by itself does not automatically make someone honest.
 Just as there are monogamous people who are open, ethical, and honest, there are also poly people who are deceptive, unethical, and dishonest.

-The same values that make for successful polyamorous relationships--honesty, integrity, compassion, respect, trust, love, understanding, good communication and conflict resolution skills--also make for successful monogamous relationships.
-Polyamorous people don't automatically possess these skills, any more than monogamous people automatically lack them; and, like human beings everywhere, polyamorous people so not always live up to their own ideals.
+The same values that make for successful polyamorous relationships—honesty, integrity, compassion, respect, trust, love, understanding, good communication and conflict resolution skills—also make for successful monogamous relationships.
+Polyamorous people don’t automatically possess these skills, any more than monogamous people automatically lack them; and, like human beings everywhere, polyamorous people do not always live up to their own ideals.